-When You See "From Our Sponsor", "Sponsored by", or "Promoted by" on WebMD
+When You See "From Our Sponsor", "Sponsored by", "Promoted by", or "By (Sponsor's Name)" on WebMD

-In order to clearly distinguish between WebMD content and content that is created or provided by one of our sponsors, we always label content from our sponsors as "From Our Sponsor", "Sponsored by", or "Promoted by".
+In order to clearly distinguish between WebMD content and content that is created or provided by one of our sponsors, we always label content from our sponsors as "From Our Sponsor", "Sponsored by", "Promoted by", or "By (Sponsor's Name)".
 While content from a sponsor is subject to WebMD's Advertising Policy, it is not subject to WebMD's Editorial Policy.
 The sponsor is responsible for the accuracy and objectivity of their content and the content is not reviewed by the WebMD Editorial Department for accuracy, objectivity or balance.

 Here are the ways that we identify content as being from a sponsor and some related points that we would like to bring to your attention: